 There may be a sinister underlying cause such as a gastrointestinal bleed.

 This is usually present to some degree in the spectrum of disorders which includes Parkinson’s disease, Lewy body dementia and multi-system atrophy.

-Occurs secondary to other conditions such as diabetes, uraemia, spinal cord lesions etc.
+Occurs secondary to other conditions such as diabetes, uraemia and spinal cord lesions

-- Past medical history – watch out for anything that could cause failure of the autonomic nervous system e.g. diabetes
+Past medical history – anything that could result in failure of the autonomic nervous system (e.g. diabetes)